RaVhen/acb_swing/README.md

 I made it work for 6.2 with the new api

-Works really fine for one handed
+Works really fine for two handed weapon

 Dual wielding only approximate the swing time value